ontoportal-lirmm/annotators/sifr-bioportal-annotation-model/README.md

 *Local dependencies*

-Local dependencies are required and can be found in the [local-dep](local-dep) folder.
+Local dependencies are required and can be found in the [localdev-dep](local-dep) folder.
-Before building this project, it should be installed in the local maven repository, which can be done by executing `maven_install`, from the same folder.
+Before building this project, it should be installed in the localdev maven repository, which can be done by executing `maven_install`, from the same folder.

 Note that, in eclipse, it is necessary to update the project: